William Leushner

 William D. F. Leushner (November 27, 1863 – October 25, 1935) was a competitive rifle shooter.

-As a teenager he moved to Buffalo, New York, and joined the United States National Guard.
+As a teenager, he moved to Buffalo, New York and joined the United States National Guard.
 In the 1908 Summer Olympics, he won a gold medal as a member of the U.S. military rifle team, having the highest individual score in the team competition.
-In the 1912 Summer Olympics, Leushner won a silver medal in the "team running deer, single shot 100 meters" competition (targets, not actual deer were used) and two bronze medals, finishing third in the "small-bore rifle teams 25 meters", and "small-bore rifle teams 50 meters".
+In the 1912 Summer Olympics, Leushner won a silver medal in the "team running deer, single shot 100 meters" competition (targets, not actual deer, were used) and two bronze medals, finishing third in the "small-bore rifle teams 25 meters", and "small-bore rifle teams 50 meters".
 Leushner finished his Olympic career at the 1920 Olympics in Antwerp, Belgium, in which for the first time he failed to medal.
-He was three-time winner of the National Rifle Association of America's (N.R.A.)
-Members Trophy, winning the inaugural contest in 1901, and taking the title again in 1903 and 1908.
+He was a three-time winner of the National Rifle Association of America's Members Trophy, winning the inaugural contest in 1901 and retaking the title in 1903 and 1908.

 As a member of the U.S. National Guard, Leushner served on the Mexican border Pancho Villa Expedition with the 74th regiment.
 He was a marksmanship instructor at Camp Perry during the First World War and one year with the American Army of Occupation from 1919 to 1920.
 He was eventually made Lieutenant Colonel in the Reserve Corps.

 Leushner died on October 25, 1935, aged 71, in his home in Buffalo.
 He had no children and was survived by his widow and several Canadian relatives.